dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 canonical JSON.
 A passing audit is the closure receipt; the program inventory alone is not.

+`load_packaged_united_states_backfill_coverages()` loads all 20 packaged
+archive manifests, expands the FOMC manifest into its decision, minutes, and SEP programs, and returns the 22 program slices on one conservative window.
+The common end is the earliest packaged manifest evidence date, September 14, 2026, so a later source-specific capture never extends the aggregate claim.
+Profile-level `no-event-forecast` gaps are applied explicitly rather than inferred from a zero forecast count.

+`load_packaged_united_states_backfill_audit()` recomputes the aggregate receipt from those slices.
+The packaged receipt measures 7,981 expected schedules, 7,979 initial actuals plus two bounded official-unavailable values, 7,584 previous-as-known values, 7,971 revision-history occurrences, 7,274 exact-minute occurrences, and 823 native forecast vintages.
+All six closure checks pass with no incomplete programs and no blocking gaps.
+Its deterministic identity is `us-backfill-audit:sha256:558692742e3d977411a98acea1439533b469e1478aa543c7d439064611107930`.

 ## Primary evidence routes

 - [BLS archived releases](https://www.bls.gov/bls/news-release/) retain